Reptiles of Hong Kong

 Reptiles are very difficult to observe, because of their good camouflage and mostly nocturnal habits.
 Among all reptiles, lizards are relatively easier to observe as they often bask in the sun in warm days, especially at dawn and dusk.
 Keen eyes, that are alert to movement are important for spotting moving reptiles, and this needs experience.
 Sound is also a good indicator of the presence of lizards and snakes, as they can be heard slithering off the trail.
 Summer is the best season to observe reptiles, as they are more active in higher ambient temperature.
 In winter, most of the local reptiles hibernate when they can be found hiding among rocks, crevices and bushes.
 Nocturnal species such as geckoes can be found crawling on sun-facing walls to absorb the heat to warm up their body at night.
 They also prefer places with light, as this attracts insects.

 Tai Po Kau Nature Reserve is a reptile hotspot.
 Some common species such as the Indian Forest Skink (Sphenomorphus indicus), Chinese Waterside Skink (Tropidophorus sinicus) and Mock Viper (Psammodynastes pulverulentus) etc., are abundant there and can easily be seen if you keep your eyes on the trail or stream sides.

-Hill, D.S. and Philips, K. 1981.
+Hill, D.S. and Philips, K. (1981).
 A Colour Guide to Hong Kong Animals.
-Government Printer, Hong Kong.
+Hong Kong: Government Printer.

 Karsen, S.J., Lau, M.W.N. and Bogadek, A. (1998).
 Hong Kong Amphibians and Reptiles (2nd Edition).
 Hong Kong: A Provisional Urban Council Publication.